Toward a research environment of shared learning and mutual inspiration

 Main Content

-By participating continuously, students will share and discuss challenges with fellow participants, implement changes, observe their effects, share findings, and refine their strategies through an iterative learning cycle.
+By participating continuously, participants will share and discuss challenges with fellow students, implement changes, observe their effects, share findings, and refine their strategies through an iterative learning cycle.
 This process enhances self-efficacy, demonstrating how even small adjustments can shape both individual and collective research experiences.

 Copilot Inc.